Sony Alpha A1 camera official – and it's the most powerful mirrorless camera ever

 It brings Real-time Eye AF for birds for the first time, has an impressive 759 AF points covering 93% of the sensor, and shoots 8K/30p video, along with a 4K/120p mode.
 Thanks to some heat dissipation tech taken from the Sony A7S III, it promises to shoot 8K/30p for an impressive 30 minutes, too.

 That isn't the only tech the Alpha A1 borrows from the A7S III either – the new flagship also has the same 9.44-million dot viewfinder, with 0.90x magnification and 240fps refresh rate, which promises to be an incredible way to view and frame your scene.
-You also get an in-body image stabilization (IBIS) that promises 5.5-stops of compensation, which is now standard for any flagship mirrorless camera.
+You also get an in-body image stabilization (IBIS) with a claimed 5.5-stops of compensation, which is now standard for any flagship mirrorless camera.

 - These are the best cameras in the world right now